Savings on Agricultural Land Taxes

 - Both agricultural land and timberland must be devoted to production at a level of intensity that is common in the local area.

-The land must have been devoted to agricultural and/or timber production for at least five of the past seven years.
-Land within the city limits, however, must have been devoted to such use continuously for the preceding five years, unless the land did not receive substantially equal city services as other properties in the city.
+- The land must have been devoted to agricultural and/or timber production for at least five of the past seven years.
+However, land within the city limits must have been devoted continuously for the preceding five years, unless the land did not receive substantially equal city services as other properties in the city.

 If you don’t protest or if the ARB decides against you, you owe the rollback tax.
-The owner who changes the land’s use receives the rollback tax bill, even though you may have not owned the land when it received the tax break.
+The owner who changes the land’s use gets the rollback tax bill.

 How to File for Agricultural Appraisal

-- Obtain an application form at your local appraisal district office.
+- Get an application form at your local appraisal district office.

-- Fill it out completely and return it to the appraisal district office after January 1, but no later than April 30.
-Remember that falsifying statements on your application is a criminal offense.
+- Fill out the form completely and return it to the appraisal district office after January 1, but no later than April 30.
+Remember, making false statements on your application is a criminal offense.

-- If your property is valued by more than one appraisal district, which occurs whenever a taxing unit crosses county lines, you must file an application with each appraisal district office.
+- If your property is valued by more than one appraisal district, you must file an application in each appraisal district office.
 If you don’t, you could end up paying taxes on your property’s full market value to one or more taxing units.
-Contact your appraisal district if you aren’t sure.
+This occurs when your property is located in a taxing unit that is also in a neighboring county.
+Contact the appraisal district if you aren’t sure.

-- If you miss the April 30 deadline, you may file an application any time before the ARB approves the appraisal records, which usually occurs on or about July 20.
-You will be charged a penalty for late filing equal to 10 percent of the tax savings you obtained through receiving agricultural appraisal for your land.
-After the ARB approves the records, you can no longer apply for agricultural appraisal for that year.
+- If you miss the April 30 deadline, you may file an application any time before the ARB approves the appraisal records (usually about July 20).
+However, in such a case, you will be charged a penalty for filing late.
+The penalty is 10 percent of the tax saving you obtained by getting agricultural appraisal for your land.
+Once the ARB approves the records, you can’t apply for agricultural appraisal for that year.

 - If the chief appraiser asks you for more information, you will have at least 30 days to reply.
 You may ask for more time but you must have a good reason.
 If you don’t reply, the chief appraiser must deny your application.

-- Once you receive agricultural appraisal, you don’t have to apply again in succeeding years unless your qualifications change.
-The chief appraiser may request a new application from time to time, to verify that you still meet the qualifications.
-If you receive a notice to reapply, be sure to do so.
+- Once you receive agricultural appraisal, you don’t have to apply again in the following years unless your qualifications change.
+However, the chief appraiser may request a new application to verify that you still meet the qualifications.
+If you get a notice to reapply, be sure to do so.
 If you don’t, you will lose your eligibility.
 If you become the owner of land that is already qualified, you must reapply in your own name by April 30.
 If you don’t, you will lose your eligibility.
 You must notify the appraisal district in writing by April 30 if your land’s eligibility changes.
-Failure to do so will result in a penalty charge.
+Failure to do so results in a penalty charge.